Formula 4 Australian Championship: History

 In November 2013, the Confederation of Australian Motor Sport (CAMS) announced that it would introduce the FIA Formula 4 category to Australia.
 This was followed on 12 March 2014 by the official launch of the Australian F4 Championship.
 Australian F4 cars were to use the French Mygale chassis and Ford EcoBoost engine, and the series would comprise seven rounds in conjunction with V8 Supercars events.
+Cameron McConville was the original Category Director, with Karl Reindler as Driver Coach and Driving Standards Observer for the championship.

-Australian recreational vehicle manufacturer Jayco was confirmed as the championship's title sponsor in December 2014 as part of a three-year agreement from 2015 onward.
+Australian recreational vehicle manufacturer Jayco was confirmed as the championship's naming rights sponsor in December 2014 as part of a three-year agreement from 2015 onward.

-The first round was held at Townsville on 11 July 2015.
+The first round was held at the Reid Park Street Circuit, Townsville on 11 July 2015.
 AGI Sport's Will Brown was the category's first race winner, with Team BRM's Jordan Lloyd claiming the overall round victory.

 Lloyd would then go on to secure the inaugural championship and a $150,000 prize courtesy of Jayco's Road To The World initiative, which assisted Lloyd in securing a USF2000 seat in 2016.
 Lloyd also received a European Formula 3 test courtesy of Carlin Motorsport.

+The series struggled for grid numbers from the outset.
+The first round had 13 cars and that grid size would not be exceeded until 2019 and then only once.
+The 2018 season never had more than eleven cars and all bar one round of the 2019 season had only eight cars.
+On the 4th of September 2019, it was announced that the series would not be contested in 2020 but there was a possibility it could continue in the future.
+Jack Doohan and Oscar Piastri, the two Australian racing drivers who have reached Formula One who started racing during this period, chose to race in overseas F4 championships rather than locally.

+On 28 November 2023, it was confirmed that China-based Top Speed, which promotes the Formula Regional Middle East Championship, Formula Regional Asian Championship and Formula 4 championships in the Middle East and South East Asia regions, will promote the revived Formula 4 Australian Championship.
+The revived series will be a Southern Hemisphere autumn to winter series (May to September) as the cars will be sourced from the other series organised by Top Speed.
+This will allow either the Middle East or South East Asia champions to participate and gain further Superlicence points under FIA policies.
+Four rounds will be held in Australia, with a spring final in Malaysia.

+For 2025, the championship will be promoted by AGI Sport, an Australian-based company that has run the team of multiple Australian F4 champions.
+The new name for the series, the AU4 Australian Championship, was announced in February 2025.